 - Forget the plastic and invest in some reusable cutlery which is made from biodegradable materials like bamboo or corn.

 - Violet Pickles & Alice Palace sells recycled party invites

 - Little Otter Party Supplies sells pre-filled party bags with plastic-free goodies.
 Think colouring pencils, wooden ladybird keyrings and wildflower seed packets to save the bees (see make your garden safe for pets, to avoid toxic plants near animal friends).

 - Hire a compassionate clown.
 Some do use balloons (so ask them not to).
 But these trained actors offer oodles of fun, with no live animals.

 - Expert advice is to not fly kites, as string can choke or strangle birds in the air.
-If you use them, choose biodegradable kites (slightly less dangerous) and avoid at dawn and dusk, when birds are more likely flying.
+If you use them, choose biodegradable kites (slightly less dangerous) and avoid at dawn and dusk, when birds are flying.

-Forget balloons (harmful to wildlife) and use pretty bunting.
+Forget balloons (harmful to wildlife) and use pretty bunting instead.
 If you use balloons, use indoors or tie securely with raffia/jute and dispose of responsibly (don’t leave string/ribbon in garden, as birds take it back to nests, who then choke or strangle).
 After use, deflate balloons slowly with scissors (near the knot) and bin securely (these and bouncy balls are also choking hazards).